chrislowles/bog/README.md

 rpm-ostree upgrade
 ```

-* **GUI Applications**: Though Bog is a low effort distro it's encouraged to use the terminal to at least install your software to install from Flathub:
+* **GUI Applications**: Though Bog is a low effort distro it's encouraged to use the terminal to at least install your software:
 ```bash
 flatpak install flathub org.mozilla.firefox
 ```

 ### Containerized Environments (Distrobox)